 1.2.3.6.2.
-ABET and ECD Centres
+ABET

-The municipality has ABET and ECD centres which provide education to children and adults.
-The ECD's has been removed from the Department of Social Development to the Department of Education.
+The municipality has ABET which provide education to adults.
 There are approximately 30 ABET centres and more than 100 ECD cents that assist communities with early learning and adult basic education in order to realize the objectives of National Development Plan (Vision 2030) of universal access to education.